mbellucio/ipsense-selection/Readme.md

 ## About this project

-Using the [Gutendex API](https://gutendex.com/), to retrieve data and study the Project Gutemberg, i've came up with a few points of interest:
+Using the [Gutendex API](https://gutendex.com/), to retrieve data and study the Project Gutemberg, I've came up with a few points of interest:

 - Books per author
 - Top 10 genres
 - Top 10 most downloaded books
 - Relation between author Birth Year and Downloads/Popularity
 - Most popular Authors

+And Using pandasai LLM I've asked a few questions that could not be retrieved programatically from the data:

+- Rank british authors by download
+- Rank russian authors by download
+- Rank centuries by downloaded books

 ## Conclusion